 Even when stock releases do not occur during severe market events, the availability of IEA emergency stocks can help prevent panic reactions by market participants and reduce economic damage.

-What kind of emergency stockholding systems are there in the IEA member countries?
+What kind of emergency oil stockholding systems are there in the IEA member countries?

-IEA member countries use three approaches to meet their stockholding obligations:
+IEA member countries use three approaches to ensure that their stockholding obligations are met:

 - Government stocks are owned directly by the state, typically financed through the central government budget and held exclusively for emergency purposes.

 - Agency stocks are held by a separate agency, either on behalf of the government or domestic industry.
 Several countries have established a separate agency defined by legislation and endowed with the responsibility of holding all or part of the country’s emergency stocks.
 The agency structure and arrangements vary from country to country and can range from government-sponsored programmes to industry-created initiatives.
 But in all cases, compulsory stocks can only be released with government authorisation.

 - Obligated industry stocks are held by industry in order to meet minimum stockholding requirements set by governments.
 Typically, these are requirements set on certain companies (e.g. importers, refiners, wholesalers) to hold a minimum level of stocks based on their share of imports or sales in the domestic market.
 While stocks held by industry both for commercial purposes and in order to comply with national stockholding rules count towards meeting a country’s IEA stockholding commitment, obligated industry stocks only become available when the government authorizes their use in a crisis.

 Stockholding regimes vary among IEA member countries, reflecting differences in oil market structure, geography and national policy choices related to emergency response.
 Some countries use only one category of stocks, whereas most countries use a combination of categories to meet the minimum obligation:

 - Government stocks: Australia, Czech Republic, New Zealand, United States